 Young children often work side-by-side with other children without engaging them in conversation or play.
 This is known as parallel play.
 As the child gets older, they become more social and enjoy playing and forming friendships with other children.
 Toddlers and two-year-old children are able to understand and show respect for others while working on a lesson by using quiet voices and not disturbing others.

 Dr. Maria Montessori identified the sensitive periods for toddlers to be movement, language, and order.
 With this in mind, we have prepared the classroom to offer experiences in all of these activities.
 It is the prepared environment that holds the key to the child’s independence, concentration, and normalized behavior.
 The role of the teacher is to help connect the child to the environment and assure his ability to use the environment safely and with respect.
 The teacher observes, determines which lessons are developmentally appropriate, and then gently invites a child to have a lesson and take his turn.
-She does not intervene when a child is working with concentration and does not offer assistance when a child is capable of doing something by himself.
+She does not intervene when a child is working with concentration and does not offer assistance when a child is capable of doing something by themselves.

 “Circle Time”: "Circle Time" is a group experience that usually consists of singing songs; playing musical instruments; engaging in movement (marching, jumping, and spinning around); doing finger plays; using puppets or props; doing counting activities; repeating the sounds of the phonetic alphabet; showing pictures or flashcards with vocabulary; and reading a story.
 Children are invited to get a mat to sit on and join in the circle, but are not required to attend.
 "Circle Time" lasts from ten to twenty minutes, depending upon the needs and interests of the children.

 Recess: Following "Circle Time", the children dress to go outside for 30 to 60 minutes depending upon weather.

 Lunch: Lunch is from 12:00 to 12:30 pm.
 The children are encouraged to eat independently and with good manners, and to eat their “main” food before snacks or dessert.